-Learn how to say "on" plus other common words in French with Rosetta Stone’s award-winning app.START FREE TRIAL
+Learn about the French subjunctive tense with Rosetta Stone’s award-winning app.START FREE TRIAL

 When to Use the Subjunctive French Tense